akdgamer/phonebookapp/README.md

 # phonebookapp

- A web app to store contacts.
+ A web app to store contacts using a web application with mongoDB as database server.

  use npm install (in server folder)